-“I know in Victoria, training sessions have become increasingly structured, allowing both those who have come to try it out and those who are a little more advanced to get the most out of sessions.
+“I know in Victoria [where Jackson is based], training sessions have become increasingly structured, allowing both those who have come to try it out and those who are a little more advanced to get the most out of sessions.

-There has been a surge of interest in Para-ice hockey in other states as well, including Queensland, where athletes as young as seven, and right up to the age of 70 have registered with Para-ice Hockey Queensland, helping to pioneer a pathway for the future athletes of the sport.
+There has been a surge of interest in Para-ice hockey in other states as well, including QLD, where athletes as young as seven and up to the age of 70 have registered with Para-ice Hockey Queensland.
+Together, they are helping to pioneer a pathway for future athletes of the sport.

 “We’ve got some really talented athletes in Australia that have taken up Para-ice hockey, and should I be selected for the team in November, I will do my part for the team.

-As for other events for the Australian public to get involved in, there will be one more demonstration event taking place in Brisbane this weekend at the Ice Hockey Classic; another opportunity carved out by Para-ice Hockey Queensland and the Australian Defence Force.
+As for other events for the Australian public to get involved in, a demonstration event will be held in Brisbane, QLD, this weekend – again at the Ice Hockey Classic.
+This opportunity was carved out by Para-ice Hockey Queensland and the Australian Defence Force.